Use websites instead of virtual directories in IIS

 Click on "OK".

-The central edit fields for setting up the redirection from a virtual directory
+The central input fields for setting up the redirection from a virtual directory to a website are the Pattern and Rewrite URL fields.

 Name